thisisevilevil/evilevil365/_drafts/2025-04-14-TheCase-OfTheMissing-GPU.md

   - OpenGL issue
 ---

 I have recently finished up a lengthy troubleshooting session with a customer that lasted around 2 months.
-The issue here was that this customer is using a lot of different Dell Precision Laptops with varying GPU models like the NVIDIA A3000 or similar where the NVIDIA GPU is not detected in WIndows.
+The issue here was that this customer is using a lot of different Dell Precision Laptops with varying GPU models like the NVIDIA A3000 or similar where the NVIDIA GPU is not detected in Windows.
 The iGPU (intel-based) is working fine, but when trying to open any GPU-demanding application, an error would be displayed suggesting the GPU is missing.
 Depending on the application, the error could differ.

 I reproduced the issue on several different Dell Precision laptops with the Furmark application, a simple tool for benchmarking the GPU, and the error looked like below: